TL;DR

 Pros:

-• Praised by early users for its impressive, human-like AI and efficiency.
+• This enterprise contact center software is praised by early users for its impressive, human-like AI and efficiency.

 Cons: